NJ Educational Facility Management

 Faxed registrations (732-932-3586) are accepted with a voucher as well.

-Upon receipt of the completed application and payment, a class space will be reserved; no confirmation will be sent.
+Upon receipt of the completed application and payment, a class space will be reserved.
+Registrations will not be confirmed via postal or e-mail.
 The university reserves the right to cancel any course without sufficient enrollment.

 Rutgers Center for Government Services reserves the right to cancel any course or seminar.
 The Center will notify all students enrolled in a course that has been canceled and the information will be posted on the Center website.
 Students will be given a choice of receiving a full refund for courses canceled by the Center or exercising the option to enroll in the same course at a different location (if one is available) or another course that is offered during the same semester.
 In the event there is a difference in course fees between the course that was canceled and the alternate course, an adjustment will be made.